Cuprate/cuprate/books/protocol/src/pruning.md

   return 1 + ((pruning_seed >> PRUNING_SEED_STRIPE_SHIFT) & PRUNING_SEED_STRIPE_MASK); }
 ```

 A pruning seed of 0 means no pruning.
-This function is just the inverse of [Generating Pruning Seeds](#generating-pruning-seeds) so the inputs/ outputs of this will just be the other way round.
+This function is just the inverse of [Generating Pruning Seeds](#generating-pruning-seeds) so the inputs/outputs of this will just be the other way round.

-## Getting A Blocks Pruning Stripe
+## Getting A Block's Pruning Stripe

-A Blocks pruning stripe is the stripe that corresponds to keeping that block so for blocks 0 to 4095 this will be 1, for blocks 4096 to 8191 this will be 2.
+A Block's pruning stripe is the stripe that corresponds to keeping that block so for blocks 0 to 4095 this will be 1, for blocks 4096 to 8191 this will be 2.
 The function in Monero to get the pruning stripe that corresponds to keeping that block is:

 ```c++